ipaleka/algorand-contracts-testing/media/blog-post.md

 ```

-# Creating smart contract from a template
+# Creating a smart contract from a template

 Our first smart contract will be a split payment contract where a transaction amount is split between two receivers at provided ratio.
-For that purpose we created a function which accepts contract's data as arguments:
+For that purpose we created a function that accepts contract's data as arguments:

 ```python